Childhood & Early Life

 Personal Life & Legacy

-He started a relationship with Marta Fernández Miranda before his divorce from Elisa was formalised.
-They married on November 28, 1945.
-They had five children together, four sons, Jorge Luis, Roberto Francisco, Carlos Manuel, and Fulgencio José, and a daughter, Marta María.
+Before finalizing his divorce from Elisa, Batista began a relationship with Marta Fernández Miranda.
+They married on November 28, 1945, and had five children together: four sons, Jorge Luis, Roberto Francisco, Carlos Manuel, and Fulgencio José, and one daughter, Marta María.

 He spent the later years of his life in exile in Spain.
 He suffered a heart attack and passed away on August 6, 1973.
 He was 72.